 All aspects of nursing care at Nicklaus Children's Hospital revolve around the concept of incorporating the parent and child's needs into the care of the child.
 Nicklaus Children's Hospital recognizes that supporting the needs of patent, familu and caregivers facilitates their involvement in the planing and delivery of care.
-One example of supporting the needs of the family is the construction of the Michael Fux Family Center, a family friendly campus enhancement at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+One example of supporting the needs of the family is the construction of the Michael Fux Family Center, a family friendly campus enhancement at Nicklaus Children's Hospital.

 - Gym, healthy lifestyle incentives

 - Adequate staff and resources to perform job duties

 Nicklaus Children's Hospital believes a critical component of the evaluation of existing nursing practise is the acceptance that nursing is an ongoing learning experience that must be constantly evaluated and adapted based on current evidence based best practises.